Non-Abelian anyon statistics through AC conductance of a Majorana interferometer: II. Imaginary time approach to the linear AC conductance

+where $W$ is the width of the Josephson line junction and $\xi_0$ the superconducting coherence length.
+Note that for a phase slip, where $\varphi$ advances by $2\pi$, we find that $\Lambda$ increases by $\pi$.
+In particular, if $W \gg \xi_0$, the increase of $\Lambda$ is close to step-like.
+The EVT operator at position $x$ is then given by

 with the quantum edge vortex operator $\sigma (x)$ in Eq.~(M1).
+Note that, for convenience and different from \cite{Adagideli2020}, we write this operator here in the Schr\"odinger picture.
+The charge density operator appearing in Eq.~\eqref{eq:vt} is given by $\tilde\rho(x)= \rho(x) + 2 e n_s(x)$, with the density $n_s$ of Cooper pairs.
+The spin degree of freedom, with $S_z = \pm \frac12$ and $S^\pm=S_x\pm i S_y$, takes care about the fusion outcome $\pm e/2$ of the charge flowing downstream.
+In particular, an increase (decrease) of the phase by $2\pi$ leads to the charge $e/2$ ($-e/2$) \cite{Hassler2020}.

+Within the bosonization framework of Fendley \emph{et al.}\cite{Fendley2007}, an elementary EVT process at location $x$ is described by the Hermitian coupling operator

-The spin-1/2 operators $S^\pm$ ensure the proper fusion channel.
-As explained in the main text and in \cite{Fendley2007}, we assume that the ``spin'' $S_z=\pm 1/2$ is conserved.
+As explained in the main text and in \cite{Fendley2007}, we assume that the ``spin'' $S_z=\pm 1/2$ appearing in Eq.~\eqref{fendl1} is conserved.
 (If parity-changing processes are present, e.g., due to quasi-particle poisoning or related effects, a finite ``spin'' lifetime may be possible.
 However, in practice, we expect that this lifetime will be very long.)
-In our case, a phase slip affects both junctions simultaneously.
-The corresponding composite Hermitian coupling operator describing EVT is obtained from a symmetrized coupling, $H_{\rm \Gamma}=\frac{\Gamma}{2} \{{\cal T}_\sigma (x_1 ),{\cal T}_\sigma (x_2)\}$, where $\{ \cdot,\cdot\}$ denotes the anticommutator.
-This expression implies the action $S_\Gamma$ in Eq.~(M7).
+Interestingly, we obtain Eq.~\eqref{fendl1} from the more general expression \eqref{eq:vt} by assuming $W\gg \xi_0$ such that $\partial_x\Lambda(x) = \pi \delta(x)$.
+In the main text, we have used Eq.~\eqref{fendl1}.